webksde/ddev-vscode-devcontainer-drupal-template/README.md

  - Use `ddev xdebug on` to turn on xdebug, then in VSCode go to 'Run and Debug', 'Listen for XDebug' and open your Project in the Browser.
  - Use `ddev import-db --src=path/to/src` to import a database file.
  - Use `ddev rename` to rename your project. !THIS COMMAND IS BUGGY, PLEASE DO NOT USE IT YET!
+ - Use `ddev dump-db ddev` to dump your main db tablewise.
+ - Use `ddev deploy-db ddev` to import your tablewise dump.

- (BEWARE OF SOME BUGS USING THESE TOOLS!
+  - Note: You can additionally add remote SSH projects under .ddev/commands/web/db-targets (BEWARE OF SOME BUGS USING THESE TOOLS!
 CHECK ISSUES FOR MORE INFORMATION!!)

 ## Typical Use-Cases: